In Person Classes and Programs for

 STEM Lab (grades 3-12)

 Immerse students in the world of STEM at the zoo in this customized full or multi-day residency.
 Guided by a zoo naturalist, students will be led through hands on inquiry-based activities.
-STEM lab experiences and content can be custom built with the teacher to support student learning goals in the classroom through topics such as animal adaptations, exhibit and enrichment engineering design, conservation science, exploration of Zoo STEM careers, animal behavior and more.
+STEM lab experiences and content can be custom built with the teacher to support student learning goals in the classroom through topics such as animal adaptations, exhibit and enrichment engineering design, conservation science, Zoo STEM careers, animal behavior, and more.
 Students will leave with a deeper understanding of how science, technology, engineering, and math is used and applied at the zoo.

 Cost: $250 minimum per day or $25/student/day